frictionlessdata/datapackage-py/README.md

 - `extended (bool)` - flag to emit extended rows
 - `cast (bool)` - flag to disable data casting if false
 - `limit (int)` - integer limit of rows to return
-- `(exceptions.TableSchemaException)` - raises any error occured in this process
+- `(exceptions.DataPackageException)` - raises any error occured in this process
 - `(list[])` - returns array of rows (see `table.iter`)

 #### `resource.infer()`